Team-Topaz/Home-Assistant-Config/packages/README.md

-system | Things that work specifically with  the management of Home Assistant | system_backup toy | Things that have no real use, but are just for fun. | toy_annoyaimee mode | Contains features that change the way the automation system behaves. | mode_homealone
+system | Things that work specifically with  the management of Home Assistant | system_backup toy | Things that have no real use, but are just for fun. | toy_annoyaimee mode | Contains features that change the way the automation system behaves. | mode_homealone components | Logical groupings of a specific type of component (or similar) | components_lighting